sleepjie/Valanar/Valanar Superdocument.md

 [Description of the festival, including when it is held and the activities involved & explanation of the festival's importance and what it celebrates]
 ##### Teachings and Doctrines
 [Guidelines on behaviour and ethics, including any moral principles or rules followers are expected to follow]

+The cycle of recreation is divine feat; we must love eachother and respect eachother and never to destroy eachother.
+To do so is to service the machinations of the enemy.
+A meaningful death wrought by age or in the defence of values will be recompensed
 #### Influence on Society
 ##### Mages and Scholars
 Role in Society: [Description of how the deity's followers contribute to academic and magical communities]